MarcusJohnson91/FoundationIO/README.md

 Logging:
 -------
-`Log()`
+`BitIOLog()`

-* Writes to a file you set as `BitIOGlobalLogFile`, if it's unset or otherwise inaccessible, all logs are printed to stderr.
+* Writes to a file you open with `BitIOLogOpenFile`, if it's unset or otherwise inaccessible, all logs are printed to stderr.
 * Works on any platform that provides `stderr`, and `vsprintf`.

 GUUIDs: